Ashwin7mak/qbui/ui/README.md

 ## Testing
+###Lint and Code Style tests
+Running `grunt codeStandards` will run the jshint and jscs tasks to validate the javascript (lint) and assure the code is formatted to qbui coding styles.

 ###Unit tests
-Running `grunt test` will run the client and server unit tests with karma and mocha.
+Running `grunt test` will run the client and server unit tests with karma and mocha as well as the codeStandards.

 Use `grunt test:server` to only run server tests.